written by Mahdi Fleifel and Jason McColgan

 directed by Gordon Main

-London Recruits is an upcoming documentary film about the true story of the young men and women who undertook clandestine missions for the ANC during apartheid South Africa.
+London Recruits is an upcoming documentary film about the true story of the young men and women who undertook covert missions for the ANC during apartheid South Africa.
 Kept secret for over 40 years, their part in the long struggle for freedom can finally be told.

 feature documentary supported by BFI, Doc Society & BBC